Cold water can look inviting on a hot day. Sadly, swimming in ponds, rivers or lakes can lead to tragedy.

-The National Fire Chiefs Council’s (NFCC) Be Water Aware campaign runs from 26 April - 2 May.
+The call comes as part the National Fire Chiefs Council’s Be Water Aware campaign which runs from 25 April – 1 May 2022.

 The key points to consider are:

 - Never swim alone in case you need help

 - Don’t drink alcohol when undertaking water related activities, it impairs judgement and your ability to swim

 - Avoid walking routes near water if you have been drinking alcohol

 - Don’t dive or jumping straight into open water, this can cause potentially fatal cold water shock even on the warmest day